JuliaSmoothOptimizers/JSOSuite.jl/docs/src/resolve.md

 solve!(solver, nlp, stats)
 @allocated solve!(solver, nlp, stats)
 ```
-Several of the pure Julia implementation available in JSOSuite have this property.
+Several of the pure Julia solvers available in JSOSuite have this property.